Interaction Studio Classic Only

 - The first experience would be shown when someone clicks “Cancel My Contract” button.
 It would contain a message that would be shown to people who have clicked this button and be configured to only appear on the account page (as noted above).
 We would only show this message once so it would not be presented if the customer comes back to the site with the intention of renewing.
 This prevents the message from appearing if the customer happens to come back to your application and decides to renew.

-- For the second experience, the customer’s state would change to “canceled” based either on a variable that you are sending to Evergage, or by Evergage creating a segment of people who have clicked the “Cancel My Contract” button.
+- For the second experience, the customer’s state would change to “canceled” based either on a variable that you are sending to Interaction Studio, or by Interaction Studio creating a segment of people who have clicked the “Cancel My Contract” button.
 The experience would be shown to people who are in that segment and a message would cover the reports section of the site.
 It would be set to appear after someone has been on the page for two seconds and it would purposely not contain a “dismiss” button.
 The message would be set at a size to cover the whole reports section and stop any of the related buttons from being active.